tuva-health/demo/README.md

    ```powershell
    powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
    ```

-2. You have [dbt](https://www.getdbt.com/) configured and connected to your data warehouse (uv will handle the dbt installation).
-3. You have created a database for the output of this project to be written in your data warehouse.
+**Note:** This demo uses DuckDB as the database, so you don't need to configure a connection to an external data warehouse.
+Everything is configured and ready to go!

 ### Getting Started
-Complete the following steps to configure the project to run in your environment.
+Complete the following steps to run the demo:

 1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repo to your local machine or environment.
 2. In the project directory, install Python dependencies and set up the virtual environment: